 I read it in less than a week, after completing Olive Kitteridge, and waiting for Olive Again.
 But it still left me shaking my head.

 On a side note, Lisa really liked it.
 I can’t imagine why, but she says she like Strout’s writing style.
-I think her voice in Oh, William was very different from that in Olive Kitteridge, too conversational, full of run-on sentences and rambling thoughts.
+I think the author’s voice in Oh, William was very different from that in Olive Kitteridge, too conversational, full of run-on sentences and rambling thoughts.
+Too distracting for me to work up the energy to give a shit about the weird-ass relationship between Lucy and Oh William.